top of page

 Infrastructure

-One example of Infrastructure is to survey and install recycled paved alleys between 9th and 10th Avenue and 10th and 11th Avenue in 2021.
-Alley funding is provided by the 2016 City bond, which the BNPC board voted to use for this project.
+One example of Infrastructure is to renovate 918 S. Houston into a pocket park, La Plazita Park.
+Lot funding is provided by the City American Rescue Plan Act, which the BNPC board voted to use for this project.

 Infrastructure Plan